poorvikabn066-dotcom/Farmwise-prototype-/README-1.md

 Home-based agarbatti (incense stick) makers currently dry freshly rolled sticks in open sunlight or ambient heat.
 This has several drawbacks:

-- Drying takes roughly 9 hours per batch and depends entirely on the weather.
+- Drying takes roughly 1-2 days per batch and depends entirely on the weather.
 - Drying is difficult or impossible at night and on rainy/overcast days.
 - Temperature and humidity are not monitored, so output quality is inconsistent.
 - Packing (weighing, counting, sealing) is done fully by hand, which is slow and limits daily output.